peteroupc/peteroupc.github.io/random.md

 >
 > 1. Generating verifiable randomness has been described in [**RFC 3797**](https://www.rfc-editor.org/rfc/rfc3797.txt), which describes the selection process for the Nominations Committee (NomCom) of the Internet Engineering Task Force.
 > 2. _Verifiable delay functions_ calculate an output as well as a proof that the output was correctly calculated; these functions deliberately take much more time to calculate the output (e.g., to generate a seemingly random number from public data) than to verify its correctness.<sup>[**(36)**](#Note36)</sup> Generally, in any protocol using this kind of function, the time allowed to contribute randomness is shorter than the time required to calculate the verifiable delay function's output from that randomness.
 > 3. In a so-called [**_commitment scheme_**](https://en.wikipedia.org/wiki/Commitment_scheme), one computer generates data to be committed (e.g. a random number or a chess move), then reveals its hash code or digital signature (_commitment_), and only later reveals the committed data (along with other information needed, if any, to verify that the data wasn't changed in between).
-Examples of commitment schemes are _hash-based commitments_ and _Pedersen commitments_.
-In commitment protocols involving two computers, those computers first send their commitments, then reveal and verify the committed data; if the committed data is random numbers, they are hashed to produce a final random number.
-Commitment protocols with three or more computers are not secure, however.
+Examples of commitment schemes are _hash-based commitments_.
+(Commitment schemes end with a random number known to all participants.
+In networked games where a deck of cards is shuffled and dealt to players, so that the identity of some cards is known to some but not all players, so-called _mental card game_ protocols can be used.)

 <a id=Guidelines_for_New_RNG_APIs></a>
 ## Guidelines for New RNG APIs